survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 ]);
 ```

-If you build the project now (`npm run build`), you should notice that CSS has become smaller as it's missing comments:
+If you build the project now (`npm run build`), you should notice that CSS has become smaller as it's missing comments and has been concatenated:

 ```bash
 Hash: 4aec3cf57b570ddd492a